munificent/craftinginterpreters/book/a-map-of-the-territory.md

 The next step is **parsing**.
 This is where our syntax gets a **grammar** --- the ability to compose larger phrases, expressions, and statements out of smaller parts.
 Did you ever diagram sentences in English class?
-If so, you've basically already done this.
-Except that English has thousands and thousands of "keywords" and imperial tonnes of ambiguity.
+If so, you've done what a parser does, except that English has thousands and thousands of "keywords" and an overflowing cornucopia of ambiguity.
 Programming languages are much simpler.

-A **parser** takes a series of tokens and builds a tree structure that explicitly encodes the nested nature of the grammar.
-These trees have a couple of different names -- **parse tree** or **abstract syntax tree** -- depending on how close to the grammatical structure to the language they are.
-In practice, most language hackers just call them **"syntax trees"**, **"ASTs"** or often just **"trees"**.
+A **parser** takes the sequence of tokens and builds a tree structure that explicitly encodes the nested nature of the grammar.
+These trees have a couple of different names -- **"parse tree"** or **"abstract syntax tree"** -- depending on how close to the grammatical structure to the language they are.
+In practice, most language hackers just call them **"syntax trees"**, **"ASTs"**, **"AST nodes"** or often just **"trees"**.

-During parsing, we handle things like operator <span name="precedence">precedence</span> so in `a + b * c`, the parser's job is to build a tree that reflects that `b * c` is evaluated before adding it to `a`.
+The parser handles things like operator <span name="precedence">precedence</span> so in, say, `a + b * c`, it builds a tree that reflects that `b * c` is evaluated before adding it to `a`.
 Parsing is also where we can detect and report most **syntax errors** like in `a
 + * b`.

 <aside name="precedence">

 That is assuming that your language *has* operator precedence.
-Some languages like Smalltalk don't.
+Some languages like Lisp, Smalltalk, and Forth don't.
+APL is so weird I can't even figure out whether or not it does.

 </aside>